mjftw/git-rebase-watch/README.md

 # Git Rebase Watch

-If you're woring in a popular repository, you'll know too well the problem where your pull request has gone out of sync with `main`/`master` branch.
+If you're working in a popular repository, you'll know too well the problem where your pull request has gone out of sync with `main`/`master` branch.
 You may now want to rebase your branch to keep it up to date, but doing this every 10 minutes can be a little frustrating.

 This helper script does that for you!